All posts

 3. Week three or four: CV approved.
 Pay deposit.
 Receive invitation letters.

 4. Weeks four to six: Begin visa application (if needed).
 Schedule TB test if required.
-Order police clearance if not already in hand.
+Request a police clearance certificate if your trust has asked for one.

 5. Weeks six to ten: Visa biometrics, processing, decision.
 Sort indemnity insurance.